purpleidea/flabbergast/insights.md

   - The value does not exist: mark the column “ignored”.
   - The value is not computed: set a listener.
   - This is the last row: mark the column “good”.
-  - The value is a tuple: repeat in the next row.
+  - The value is a frame: repeat in the next row.
-  - The value is not a tuple: mark the column “bad”.
+  - The value is not a frame: mark the column “bad”.
 3. If, at anytime, the first column that is not marked “ignored” is:
   - marked “good”: the lookup is complete with the result being the last row in this column.
-  - marked “bad”: the lookup has an error where the user has attempted to lookup a value inside a non-tuple.
+  - marked “bad”: the lookup has an error where the user has attempted to lookup a value inside a non-frame.
   - none: the reference does not exist and this is an error.

 ## “Free” Variables